ArrowrIcon Home icon

 Mole skins

 (Mole skins could be dried in the same way.
 My first mole trap cost 2/6 [half a crown] from Woolworths but it soon paid for itself as we got 6d per skin.
 The skin was parcelled up and posted to an address in the Exchange and Mart.
-Mole skins were needed by plumbers for wiping lead joints, and were used for the purpose ever since Roman times.
+Mole skins were needed by plumbers for wiping lead joints, and had been used for the purpose ever since Roman times.
 Moles were bred on an industrial scale wherever the Romans took their civilization.
 Nowadays pipes are copper and plastic rather than lead.)

 Peter Johnson